Free Retail Calendar 2023

 Attention

 Amazon Sellers and Vendors Amazon might organize a second Prime Day.
-In 2022, the Prime Day Early Access sale was held from 11 to 12 October.
+In the last two years, it ran under a slightly different name: Prime Big Deal Days, and took place from 8 to 9 October.
 Will it happen again?
-No one knows.
-But it can definitely pay off to keep it in mind and be prepared – see our Prime Day in October tips.
+No one knows for sure but looking at the past two years, it seems quite likely.
+Keep it in mind and be prepared – see our Prime Day in October tips.

 - October 1–31: Breast Cancer Awareness Month